Implant Dentistry Demands a Team Approach

-The first stage of this procedure involves placing the small titanium screw into your jawbone.
-Titanium is a highly biocompatible material and therefore integrates with the bone tissue to form a new, stable tooth root.
+The first stage of the procedure involves placing a small titanium screw into your jawbone.
+Titanium is a highly biocompatible material and therefore integrates with the bone tissue to form a new, stable tooth “root”.
 The implant takes three to six months to fuse with the bone and form a solid structure.

-When the bone has healed around the implant, the abutment is ready to be attached to the implant fixture.
+When the bone has healed around the implant, an abutment is attached to the implant fixture.
 This is a ceramic or titanium component that ensures a secure fit between the dental implant and the crown.

 Once the dental implant and the abutment are in place, we fit the porcelain crown up to the edge of the gum line to replicate a natural tooth.
 The dental implant is now complete.
 In most cases, it is virtually impossible to see the difference between your own natural teeth and the new implant tooth.